Reading time: 6 minutes

 If your ship is mostly captained by someone else, you may be just steps away from a meltdown.
 Because something tells you that if you were the captain, it would be a happier ship sailing the high seas.

-Science backs this up and confirms that a big of your happiness comes from your freedom to choose your life’s direction.
+Science backs this up and confirms that a big portion of your happiness comes from your freedom to choose your life’s direction.
 This means you’re better off setting your own happiness goals.

 Moreover, when you’re free to direct your own life, the journey is an exciting adventure.